Buying at auction: Tips & advice

-If you’re planning to bid at auction, the REIQ strongly recommends securing pre-approval for your finance and organising a building and pest inspection on the property beforehand.
+If you're planning on buying at auction, the REIQ strongly recommends securing pre-approval for your finance and organising a building and pest inspection on the property beforehand.

 Open house days and inspections by appointment are the best time to make enquiries, get a copy of the Contract of Sale, take a good look around the property and clarify particulars.